 I love to hunt and love the outdoors.
 As a man, I think most us have it in us to want to be outdoors and to have the thrill of killing our own meat for food.
 Many women absolutely love hunting for the same reason, and even different reasons.
-We can all appreciate the beauty of the wilderness and the time away from everyday life.
+Whether you prefer to hunt with a bow and arrow or a gun, we can all appreciate the beauty of the wilderness and the time away from everyday life.
 When people find out I enjoy hunting, many of them want to hunt also but don’t know where to start.
 I definitely do not know everything when it comes to big game hunting, but I have had experiences in almost all types of hunting in the Western United States.

 If you want to hunt big game, there are three ways you can go about getting a license to be able to hunt.